RightToAskOrg/cryptoplaceholderlibrary/README.md

   "manifest_hash": "C2DB999CFEC53C050F14E776A4203BAAC1E76E1A959C7281A63C2EC110D3B87D",  // Not sure what this is - possibly for auditing and therefore not needed?
   "code_seed": "A8C60067311F4A9E98936B1E1FD4DC6F9EF15EA61288B1E46BC444617F9DF636",      // Not sure what this is
   "contests": [                                        // Need to decide whether a person's collected up/dismiss votes should be gathered into one ballot with multiple
-    {                                                  // contests, or separated into single-contest ballots "object_id": "justice-supreme-court",            // This object_id would be redundant.
-However, we could alternatively use the RTA question_id here instead of per-candidate
+    {                                                  // contests, or separated into single-contest ballots.
+Suggest case 2: one contest with many candidates.
+      "object_id": "justice-supreme-court",            // This object_id would be redundant.
+However (case 1), we could alternatively use the RTA question_id here instead of per-candidate
       "sequence_order": 0,                             // We would never have more than one contest per ballot (except with case 3, which seems silly).
       "description_hash": "DFE30A201F1842B73522980854D7814C8B688698E6EF33533616C31F038067EF",   // Not sure what this is
       "ballot_selections": [
         {
-          "object_id": "john-adams-selection",         // selection ID: object_id == RTA question_id
+          "object_id": "john-adams-selection",         // Important: object_id == RTA question_id
           "sequence_order": 0,                         // Depending on whether we opt for case 1 or case 2, we may have either two objects (a real one and a placeholder)
                                                        // or multiple pairs (case 2)
           "description_hash": "A26D9AC2530AB54774A1FF11F4FD77F6A527AFCDF44A05A8BFBBC299A081984F",   // Not sure what this is